 The dinner menu at Whispering Canyon includes starters like nachos, jackfruit dip and chips and the house salad.
 The skillets feature the Traditional with beef brisket, pork ribs, pulled pork, chicken, sausage and smashed potatoes.
 The Land and Sea Skillet includes salmon, chicken, sausage, portobello mushrooms, roasted potatoes and carrots.
 The Pig Skillet includes Pork Belly, Maple-Chipotle Barbecued Pork Ribs, Pulled Pork, Western-style Sausage, Smashed Potatoes, Corn, and Green Beans.
 There is also a plant based option for vegetarian diners.
 Again, you can also order your main items a la carte instead of a skillet, if you wish.

 Our favorites for dessert at Whispering Canyon include the Pioneer Chocolate cake and the Granny Smith Apple pie.
 Paired with a good cup of coffee and delish!
-Be sure to try this one!
+Be sure to add this one to your list of the best buffet restaurants in Walt Disney World!

 1900 Park Fare

-1900 Park Fare has not yet reopened post-pandemic, but I wanted to include it because it is a great buffet option!
-Located in Disney’s Grand Floridian Resort, 1900 Park Fare breakfast features famous Disney characters like Mary Poppins (love her!), Alice in Wonderland, The mad Hatter, Tigger, and Winnie the Pooh.
+1900 Park Fare has not yet reopened post-pandemic.
+I wanted to include it because it is a great buffet option!
+Located in Disney’s Grand Floridian Resort, 1900 Park Fare breakfast features famous Disney characters.
+Mary Poppins (love her!), Alice in Wonderland, The mad Hatter, Tigger, and Winnie the Pooh all make appearances.
 The beautiful organ called Big Bertha is also housed at 1900 Park Fare.

 The breakfast buffet includes custom-made omelets, mini pancakes, Mickey waffles, ham, bacon, sausage, and delicious strawberry soup!
 Breakfast pricing is $29 for children and $45 for adults.

-The dinner buffet includes tomato salad, broccoli slaw, Mongolian beef, creamy chicken, salmon, and shrimp scampi Savory dishes include chicken noodle soup, penne pasta, ravioli, pulled pork, chicken wings, green beans, and jasmine rice.
+The dinner buffet includes tomato salad, broccoli slaw, and Mongolian beef.
+You will also find creamy chicken, salmon, and shrimp scampi.
+Savory dishes include chicken noodle soup, penne pasta, ravioli, pulled pork, chicken wings, green beans, and jasmine rice.
 The buffet dinner features a visit from Cinderella and Prince Charming, and pricing ranges from $39-60 per person.

 Be sure to put 1900 Park Fare on your buffet list as soon as it returns to the Grand Floridian!

-I hope this post has given you some great info on the best buffets at Walt Disney World!
+I hope this post has given you some great info on the best buffet restaurants in Walt Disney World!
 Keep reading for more great tips on your next Disney trip and sign up below for my best Disney World packing list.